HOME > THE PEOPLE | FINANCIALS | MISSION | REPERTORY | EMPLOYMENT & AUDITIONS | ADVERTISE | RENTALS | NEWS ROOM

 About DMMO

-Des Moines Metro Opera has taken its place as a major American summer opera festival and is one of the Midwest’s largest performing arts organizations, annually producing over 100 performances across Iowa.
-The company’s summer festival season runs from May through July of each year during which three operas are performed in repertory.
-The summer festival season takes place in the intimate Pote Theatre at the Blank Performing Arts Center in Indianola.
-All productions, regardless of language, are performed with English supertitles above the stage.
+Des Moines Metro Opera has established itself as one of America’s leading summer opera festivals and one of the Midwest’s largest performing arts organizations.
+Each summer, the company presents three operas in repertory in the intimate 467-seat Pote Theatre at the Blank Performing Arts Center in Indianola.
+All productions are performed in their original languages with English supertitles.

 INTIMACY